 Address: Plantage Kerklaan 61, 1018 CX Amsterdam, Netherlands

 Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi, Germany during World War II.
 The museum does an excellent job of exploring the various aspects of the resistance, from intelligence gathering to domestic sabotage.

 See Related: Best Parks in Amsterdam to Visit

 13. Museo Storico Italiano della Guerra

-The Museo Storico Italiano della Guerra, or “Historical Museum of Italian War” is a military history museum located in the Castle of Rovereto in the Trentino province of northern Italy.
+The Museo Storico Italiano della Guerra, or Italian War History Museum, is a military history museum located in the Castle of Rovereto in the Trentino province of northern Italy.
 The Museum is often regarded as the most important Italian museum dedicated to the analysis of conflicts, from the modern age to the contemporary.

 14. Army Museum (Brasov)